CSC207-UofT/course-project-newtapp/phase1/design_document.md

 ## Updated Specification

    Since Phase 0, our group has completed a number of critical components for our social media application.
-We began by completing the remaining tasks in our specification and user stories.
+We began by completing the remaining tasks in our specifications and user stories.
 These tasks included:
 - Conversation Queues: for sorting conversations based on user interests
 - Changing User IDs to be unique integer IDs for easier sorting/management in the database